ArtisticWenny/mysql_cloudmanaged_databases/README.md

 # Trouble Shooting
-- I had to delete my first instance and recreate a new one
+- I had to delete my first GCP instance and recreate a new one
 - When creating a new database, I got a syntax error even though it was spelt properly